tangowithcode/tango_with_django_2/manuscript/chapter-deployment.md

 	$ pip install requests
 	$ pip install coverage

-If you decided to use the [optional Bcrypt password hasher](#sec-user-passwordhash), you'll also need to install Bcrypt.
+If you decided to use the [optional Bcrypt password hasher](#sec-user-passwordhash), you'll also need to install the Bcrypt library.

 {lang="text",linenos=off}
 	$ pip install bcrypt